sagal-lang/pool/pages/specs/clauses.md

 The signature of a clause is governed by the **grammatical particle** in the head.
 This signature specifies how the clause is structured, including the relationship between the elements and/or clauses within the body.
-Just as a function signature defines how a function behaves in traditional programming languages, the signature in Sagal ensures that each clause has a clear and precise meaning, enabling correct interpretation and execution.
+Just as a function signature defines how a function behaves in traditional programming languages, the signature in Sagal ensures that each clause has a defined structure and precise meaning, enabling correct interpretation and execution.

 ## Clause Modularity